SIMComWireless/A76XX-OpenSDK/README.md

    ![demo](_htmresc/demo.png)<br>
    If select to use V2 demo,you can also use UI tool for demo show,please install the tool `simcomDemoLinkerV2.exe` from tools\\win32 folder and open it, the tool will automatically search the main UART or USB_AT port,later you can double click to select the demo items and click Do button to run it.<br>
    ![demo_v2](_htmresc/demo_v2.png)<br>

+# OpenSDK Examples

+In this repo,there will be continuous maintenance examples besides simcom demo which is useful for customers to understand how OpenSDK solution works in real application.<be>

 # Q&A